 More than 90 professional investment managers currently share in the administration of the portfolio, with performance monitored by the trustees.
 Investments are distributed among various asset classes in order to honor spending policies, maintain risk tolerance and stability, produce appropriate investment returns, and achieve long-term objectives.

 What are the anticipated returns?

 Our primary investment objective is to continue maximizing total investment return while preserving the inflation-adjusted purchasing power of the portfolio.
-As of June 30, 2014, our total three-year return is 8.8%, which is significantly higher than our benchmarks.

 What is a quid pro quo gift?